marijnh/Eloquent-JavaScript/04_data.md

 {{id array_indexing}}
 {{index "zero-based counting"}}

-The first index of an array is zero, not one.
-So the first element is retrieved with `listOfNumbers[0]`.
+The first index of an array is zero, not one, so the first element is retrieved with `listOfNumbers[0]`.
 Zero-based counting has a long tradition in technology and in certain ways makes a lot of sense, but it takes some getting used to.
-Think of the index as the amount of items to skip, counting from the start of the array.
+Think of the index as the number of items to skip, counting from the start of the array.

 {{id properties}}